r-lib/styler/CONTRIBUTING.md

 | vertical.R | S3 class for pretty printing of styled code. |
 | visit.R | Functions that apply functions to each level of nesting, either inside out or outside in. |
 | zzz.R | backport imports. |

+## High-level conventions

+* The project follows a highly functional approach.
+This means that functionality should be capsuled into functions, even if they are only called once.
+This makes abstraction from the code easier, reduces the number of lines for each function declaration considerably and makes it easier for people not familiar with the code base to dive into it.
+* All internal functions (except if they are 100% self-explanatory) are to be documented.
+* New functionality (e.g. in terms of styling rules) needs to be unit tested.
+If the new functionality changes how code is to be styled, the infrastructure with `test_collection()` should be used.
+* Cases that are not yet formatted correctly can be labelled with a `FIXME`.
+* GitHub is the platform where communication about source code happens.
+We refrain from adding extensive in-line code comments.
+One can use `git blame` to track when changes were introduced and find the corresponding pull request and associated issues to understand the thought process that lead to a change in the source code.
+This also implies that issues and / or pull request contain verbose explanation of problems and solutions provided.

+## Low-level coventions

+This project follows the [tidyverse style guide](http://style.tidyverse.org).

+### Files
+* File names only contain alphanumeric characters and dashes.
+* Files are named according to topics / contexts, not according to functions that live in these files.

+### Functions

+* Function names should be verbs.
+No abbreviations should be used, we don't care if function names are particularly long.
+For example, there is a function with the name `remove_line_break_before_round_closing_after_curly()`.
+* only very low-level functions or functions that don't fit in any other file go to `utils.R`.